developer-zebra/developer-zebra-site/src/oemconfig/9-1/mc/index.md

-Use this sub-group to configure whether the Enterprise NFC should use *Card Emulation Mode*.
+Use this *Sub-group* to configure whether the Enterprise NFC should use *Card Emulation Mode*.
 This is generally used when an NFC enabled device wants to emulate a *Smart Card*.
 - If the value ***Do Not Use*** is selected, Enterprise NFC will NOT use *Card Emulation Mode* and hence will operate only in *Read/Write Mode*, unless it is also configured to operated in *Peer-to-Peer Mode* by via **Peer to Peer Mode**.
 - If the value ***Use*** is selected, Enterprise NFC will use *Card Emulation Mode* and hence will operate in both *Card Emulation Mode* and *Read/Write Mode* and optionally also in *Peer-to-Peer Mode*, if configured via **Peer to Peer Mode**.